 Battery product stewardship legislation is an ongoing process and would improve battery recycling for all.
 Many states are leading this charge for better battery management to reduce the cost and burden of improper battery disposal on the solid waste management system, including Washington.

-To learn more about battery product stewardship and extended producer responsibility, visit the the Haz Waste Program's Policy and Planning site.
+To learn more about battery product stewardship and extended producer responsibility, visit the Haz Waste Program's Policy and Planning site.
+Battery disposal options are also located on our Batteries page.